getwtxt/getwtxt/README.md

 ## Installation

+While I've included macOS builds in `.travis.yml`, I have only personally tested `getwtxt` on Linux, specifically:
+* Debian 9, 10/Testing, Sid
+* Ubuntu Server 18.04LTS, 18.10, 19.04

+Build dependencies are minimal, and only include:
+* `gnu make`
+* `go >= 1.11`

+`git` is not required if you download the sources via the [`Releases`](https://github.com/getwtxt/getwtxt/releases) tab

+Now, on with the directions.
 First, fetch the sources using `git` and jump into the directory.

 ```